 Light fixtures should be adjustable for direction and are typically located in front of the living wall and attached to or suspended from the ceiling.
 Occasionally, they are located at the bottom or sides of the LiveWall structure, to create proximity to the plants, and thereby provide sufficient light intensity across the entire wall surface.
 Often times, track lighting is used as it is contemporary, comes with many fixture options, and is relatively inexpensive.

-For this reason, LiveWall LLC developed the Norb® (Nutri-Orb) bulb, a specialized White-Light LED grow bulb that provides the right spectrum for growing plants.
+For this reason, LiveWall LLC developed the Norb® (Nutri-Orb) Botanic, a specialized White-Light LED that provides the right spectrum for growing plants.
 With Norb® bulbs, the plants can be healthy and “look right under white.”

 Track lighting offers flexibility

 This living wall installation is lit by 12 Norb® bulbs (6 with 30 degree beam angle and 6 with 15 degree beam angle) directed at the 8’ x 8’ and 11’ x 11’ walls.

 These bulbs are angled from track lighting attached to the 12 foot ceiling.
 This configuration provides plenty of light.